chreniuc/AlertsTelegram/README.md

 # crontab -e
 In cron add:
 55 * * * * /home/storj/AlertsTelegram/cron.sh >> /dev/null 2>&1
-#That means that it will be executed every hour at x:55
+#That means that it will be executed every hour at x:55, don't forget to change the path: /path/to/AlertsTelegram/cron.sh
 ```

 ## Cron.sh